greysin44543/Gavin-Gamin-notes/basics.md

 # What is a constant?

-constants are imutable variables which you can use to rename other things blah blah blah Ill finish this later
+constants are immutable variables which you can use to rename other things blah blah blah Ill finish this later

 # referencing a script from a different gameobject